KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 // -> ( (a, b, c), (d, e, f), g)
 ```

-We could probably make the code slightly lighter but I didn't want to dig too deep into this.
-I'll eventually clean this up later.
+We could probably make the code slightly lighter but I didn’t want to dig too deep into this.
+I’ll eventually clean this up later.
 Meanwhile, it works great.
 If you find a usecase, hit me up!

 ### Count values